7erra/VASS-Virtual-Arsenal-Shop-System/README.md

 ## Setup
 1. Add the following line to your init.sqf: `[] execVM "arsenalShop\config.sqf";`
 2. Move the arsenalShop folder to your mission folder
-3. Modify the config.sqf to your liking
+3. Modify the config.sqf to your likeing

 ## Functions
 There are some functions which the system uses.
 The most useful ones are documented in the config.sqf.